dserranog1/MF-DFA-Analysis/README.md

 # MF-DFA-Analysis
-Exploratory analysis with a dataset using MF-DFA analysis by Kandelthart, et al.
+Exploratory analysis with a dataset using <em>Multi-Fractal Detrented Fluctuation Analysis</em> by Kandelthart, et al (2002).